A 6-d View of Stellar Shells: Application: Determination of the Host Potential

 Fig.~\ref{fig:KLD_grid} illustrates the procedure by which the particles in $(E, \theta_r)$ space are collapsed along shell lines to obtain a one-dimensional distribution $f_\mathbf{b}(E_\text{apo})$ for various choices of parameters ${\mathbf{b} = (M, \scaleradius, \Delta t_\text{avg})}$.
 If the correct potential is used and if the energy gradients are calculated using the appropriate average stripping time (first panel), then the amplitude of the shell-induced overdensities in the distribution $f(E_\text{apo})$ is maximal (solid black curve in the last panel).
 By contrast, transporting shell particles along the wrong gradients, caused by incorrectly estimating the stripping time, leads to a mismatch between the distribution of shells and the lines along which the particles are collapsed (third panel).
 This smears the distribution of $E_\text{apo}$ (blue curve in the last panel).
 Similarly, an incorrect trial potential leads to an undesired curvature in shells (fourth panel), which again flattens the peaks in the distribution of $E_\text{apo}$ (red curve in the last panel).
 A wrong potential also introduces error in the estimate of the line gradients, further blurring the distribution.

-The above argument implies that for the correct choice of parameters, we expect a "maximally non-uniform", or clustered, distribution of particles in $E_\text{apo}$.
+The above argument implies that for the correct choice of parameters, we expect a ``maximally non-uniform'', or clustered, distribution of particles in $E_\text{apo}$.
 This approach bears some resemblance to the method of \citet{Sanderson15}.
 The main difference is that, instead of directly maximising the clustering in action space, theoretical insights about the striated distribution of particles in the $(E,\theta_r)$ space are also incorporated into the method.

-To quantify the degree of clustering, we compare $f(E_\text{apo})$ with a suitably constructed smooth (shuffled) reference distribution $f^\text{shuf}_\mathbf{b}(E_\text{apo})$ devoid of shell-induced peaks, but otherwise similar to the actual distribution.
-A natural way of constructing this shuffled distribution is to scramble the angle variables between all particles in the snapshot while retaining their energies, thereby erasing the stripes.
+To quantify the degree of clustering, we compare $f(E_\text{apo})$ with a suitably constructed smooth (shuffled) reference distribution $f^\text{shuf}_\mathbf{b}(E_\text{apo})$ devoid of shell-induced peaks, but otherwise similar to the actual distribution. {It turns out that constructing such a shuffled distribution is not a trivial task, and simple methods produce incorrect results for the potential.
+We first attempted to} scramble the angle variables between all particles in the snapshot while retaining their energies, thereby erasing the stripes.
 This preserves the $(E, \theta_r)$ distribution of the background particles, but erases the structure characterising the shell particles.
 However, when transforming from phase space to action space under an incorrect potential -- as opposed to the correct one -- the distribution of $\theta_r$ is in general not be flat and can be a function of $E$.
 A particular example of this is the set of potentials with higher mass and lower concentration.
 Such a combination of parameters can reproduce the enclosed mass profile $M_\text{enc}(<r)$ at small $r$, resulting in a flat $\theta_r$ distribution at small $E$, while overestimating the enclosed mass $M_\text{enc}(<r)$ at larger $E$, resulting in particles appearing to be closer to apocentre than in the correct potential, and consequently, in a centrally-concentrated $\theta_r$ distribution at larger $E$.
 This results in a variation of the $\theta_r$ distribution with $E$.
 Therefore, simple shuffling in $\theta_r$ is not always adequate, as it may homogenise the distribution of $\theta_r$ along $E$, making it $E$-independent.
 This may introduce further artificial contrast between the original and shuffled distributions, which would favour incorrect potentials.